 In light of these withdrawals, the Control Arms Coalition said in a statement that Trump’s “announced intention to un-sign the ATT is therefore yet another step back by the U.S. from rules-based international cooperation which aims to reduce human suffering.
 In this instance, the U.S. is aligning itself with states such as Iran, North Korea, Russia and Syria, moving away from its traditional friends and allies.”

 The ATT has 100 nation members, and will grow to include 101 in July when Palau’s ratification becomes effective.
-Its purpose is to regulate the $100 billion global arms trade and cut down on illicit arms transfers.
+Its purpose is to regulate the US$100 billion global arms trade and cut down on illicit arms transfers.

 “Unregulated and irresponsible arms transfers intensify and prolong conflict, lead to regional instability, facilitate human rights abuses on a massive scale, and hinder social and economic development,” according to the U.N.
 Office for Disarmament Affairs.